ravendesignsystem/rds/src/docs/dev/understanding-rds/blocks-in-depth/index.md

 A block's handle refers to it's unique short name for use in code.
 Block handles must:

 - be lowercase.
 For example, the Content block's handle is `'content'`.
 - be one word without spaces or dashes.
-For example, the Card Grid block's handle is `'cardgrid'`.
+For example, the Card Grid block's handle is `'gridcard'`.
+Note: the order of words may change.
 - follow [RDS naming conventions](#).
 For example, the Text and Image block's handle is `'textimg'`.

 The main CSS class name for all blocks is the `b-` prefix + a block's handle.
 For example, the Banner block's class name is `b-banner`.